• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Laying Land Drains – How to Lay a Land Drain, French Drain or Soakaway in Your Garden to Correctly Drain Water and Prevent Damp Issues or Damage
+Home > DIY How To Projects and Tutorial Guides > Installing a Land Drain

-Learn the benefits of adding a Land Drain, French Drain or Soakaway to your garden and removing excess water.
+Learn the benefits of installing a land drain in your garden and removing excess water.
 When installed correctly, a Land Drain, Soakaway or French Drain can effectively remove any standing water or water buildup and prevent your garden or lawn from becoming a waterlogged marsh.
 Additionally, ensuring that water is allowed to drain away from your property correctly can also prevent damp issues in your home and damage to masonry and brickwork.

 TwitterFacebookPin ItBuffer